 Editor’s Note: Portions of this article are reproduced with permission from Dark Skies: A Practical Guide to Astrotourism.
 If you like what you read, grab your own copy here.

 What are the Northern Lights?

-In Russia, you can travel to some destinations directly under the aurora oval – or watch the aurora dance near the horizon from destinations further south.
+In Russia, you can travel to some destinations directly under the aurora oval.
+Or, you can watch the aurora dance near the horizon from destinations further south.
 As you’ll see, the choice is yours.
 It all depends on your budget and how far you’re willing to travel!

 Best Time of Year to See the Northern Lights in Russia